Boness and Kinneil Railway

 Telephone: 01506 825855

-Museum open 7 days April to October
+Museum of Scottish Railways open 7 days a week April to 26 October 2014.

 Click DAYoutWITHtheKIDS logo at the top of this page, to take you back to the homepage for thousands of